What Is A Mortgage Note?

 Secured notes

-A secured note is a loan that uses real estate assets as collateral.
-If the borrower stops paying the agreed payments, the lender can legally gain the title of the property.
+A secured note is backed by a lien on real property.
+If the borrower misses payments, the lender can claim ownership of the asset if the borrower misses payments.

 Unsecured notes